CodeYourFuture/curriculum/content/portfolio/blocks/data/index.md

 For your application to work, your user interface will interact with other services.
 These services provide data and ways to update this data via the user interface.

-Here are the kinds of functionality these service may provide:
+Here are the kinds of things these services may do:

 ### 📖 Reading